Difference between Cryptography and Encryption

 |Utilization||Digital signature and security-related algorithms.||Facilitate secret communication.|

-Cryptography is a vast study field involves various techniques and technologies including algorithms, mathematics, information theories, transmission, encryption etc. Encryption is one such technique of Cryptography.
-A standalone, Encryption process can provide the message in a confidential way, but at the same time, other techniques and strategies are required to provide the integrity and authenticity of a message.
+Cryptography involves various techniques and technologies, including algorithms, mathematics, information theories, transmission, encryption etc. Encryption is one such technique of Cryptography.
+A standalone, Encryption process can confidentially provide the message, but at the same time, other techniques and strategies are required to provide the integrity and authenticity of a message.
 So, in a nutshell, a successful scheme should provide data integrity, authentication, and non-repudiation, which is what Cryptography provides.

 Encryption is provided in two forms, symmetric and asymmetric.
 Symmetric involves a single shared key among sender and receiver.
-Asymmetric on the other hand, involves two public and private keys, one for a sender and other for a receiver.
+Asymmetric, on the other hand, involves two public and private keys, one for a sender and the other for a receiver.
 Thus, a user can choose among any two forms.
 Public key cryptography is used to implement a lot of schemes like a digital signature.
-Various software’s are based on public key algorithms, which are crucial in today’s world to provide digital data in a safe and reliable manner.
+Various software is based on public-key algorithms, which are crucial in today’s world to provide digital data safe and reliable.
 One can say, cryptography vs encryption like techniques are the basis of a secure and reliable digital data mechanism.
-Internet & digital world won’t survive without these two pillars of safety.
+Internet & the digital world won’t survive without these two pillars of safety.

-This has a been a guide to the top difference between Cryptography vs Encryption.
-Here we also discuss the Cryptography vs Encryption key differences with infographics, and comparison table.
+This has been a guide to the top difference between Cryptography vs Encryption.
+Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –